 I started these albums in Asheville, NC and finished them in my studio in Atlanta.
 Also, a good portion was recorded after hours while building three different solar farms on the road in south Georgia.
 The workers would go home and I would start recording, editing or mixing in my car, job trailer or in the parking lot or hotel room of the Hampton Inn.
 (Hilton Honors points!! holla)

-“My Old Soul”, my latest album is very upbeat and positive with lots of synths mixing with the guitar, sax, harmonica and orchestral embellishments.
+“My Old Soul”, is very upbeat and positive with lots of synths mixing with the guitar, sax, harmonica and orchestral embellishments.
 The lyrical themes are of letting go of the past and moving forward with positive instincts.

 Chris Singleton – bass on much of My Old Soul